asroads/asroads.github.io/source/_posts/game/CocosCreator扩展内置组件做Checkbox.md

     public onEnable() {
         this.ensureValidState();
-        this.node.on("child-added", this.ensureValidState, this);
+        this.node.on(cc.Node.EventType.CHILD_ADDED, this.ensureValidState, this);
-        this.node.on("child-removed", this.ensureValidState, this);
+        this.node.on(cc.Node.EventType.CHILD_REMOVED, this.ensureValidState, this);
     }

     public onDisable() {
-        this.node.off("child-added", this.ensureValidState, this);
+        this.node.off(cc.Node.EventType.CHILD_ADDED, this.ensureValidState, this);
-        this.node.off("child-removed", this.ensureValidState, this);
+        this.node.off(cc.Node.EventType.CHILD_REMOVED, this.ensureValidState, this);
     }

     public activeToggles() {